Event Agenda

 As an award-winning EdTech executive, College Governor, and a proud mother of two, Sammy understands the complexity of leading a multi-million-pound strategy while simultaneously running the "home office."
 In this candid and practical session, she shares the systems thinking approach she applies to both her work and her family life.

 This talk explores how busy leaders and working parents can stop aiming for the mythical "balance" and start designing a flexible, resilient structure.
-Learn actionable strategies for setting non-negotiable boundaries, leveraging your time like a strategic asset, and integrating personal passions to achieve sustainable wellbeing and maximize impact in every role you play.
+Learn actionable strategies for setting non-negotiable boundaries, leveraging your time like a strategic asset, and integrating personal passions to achieve sustainable wellbeing and maximise impact in every role you play.

 speaker headshot Sammy White

-Genio
+Learning Lead Genio

-time icon20-03-2026 12:15
+time icon20-03-2026 12:00

 Building bridges through the power of supportive networks

 You may feel unsupported in your career journey but this can be transformed!
-In this talk Vince will focus on some key areas that he believes will provide you the support to develop long lasting relationships and networks.
+In this talk, Vince will focus on some key areas that he believes will provide you the support to develop long lasting relationships and networks.
 We will cover mentoring and reverse mentoring, sponsorship, employee resource groups and societies together with the power and reach of LinkedIn as a key enabler.

 speaker headshot Vince Pizzoni

-University of Nottingham
+Professor University of Nottingham

 High-performance teams by design